Key Highlights

 The sponsor and dependent must provide proof of financial funds.
 This is to ensure that the sponsor is financially stable and can take care of the dependent’s living expenses in Austria.

-Required Documents for Austria Dependent Visa Application
+What are the Required Documents for Austria Dependent Visa Application in 2026?

 Here’s a list of documents required to apply for Austria dependent visa application: